codescape/jira-scrum-poker/docs/support.md

 The issue tracker is located here: [https://github.com/codescape/jira-scrum-poker/issues](https://github.com/codescape/jira-scrum-poker/issues)

+You do need to have a GitHub account to create new tickets.
+If this is no option for you please feel free to contact us by mail.

 ### Mail

 Having a question or an issue with Scrum Poker for Jira and you didn't find help inside this documentation?